Will I be able to certify a service dog?

 An understanding of the history of service dogs, and also of industry organizations is helpful in understanding why, in spite of the fact that certification has not ever been legally required in the United States, people keep asking about it.

 Up until fairly recently, most service dogs in the United States were trained by non-profit service dog programs.
 Service dog programs usually trained the dog from puppy to adult, they then placed the dog with a person with a disability.

 “Certification” for service work typically used to refer to a service dog from an Assistance Dogs International (ADI) accredited member program who completed ADI’s public access test successfully with his/her new partner.
 Because ADI member programs “certify” the service dogs that go through their programs, people mistakenly assumed this was legally required.
 ADI is an organization of non-profit service dog programs.
 ADI is not a United States government agency.

 - Only non-profit service dog programs are eligible to join ADI.
 For profit businesses are not eligible to join ADI.

 - Membership in ADI is voluntary.
 Not all non-profit service dog programs are members of ADI.

 - ADI programs vary in the training methods they use, some use positive, reward-based training, some do not.

 Public Access Testing

 The “PAT” or “public access test” usually refers to a specific test that was created by ADI to assess service dog’s training in places pets are not permitted.
-Last spring ADI removed the PAT from the public section of the website.
+In spring 2017 ADI removed the PAT from the public section of the website.
 ADI states: “Please be aware that the ADI Public Access Test cannot be administered without express permission from ADI.
 Only candidates and members of ADI have that permission.”

 People Training Their Own Dogs for Service Work